Birding in Rwanda is very rewarding

 Birding around Kigali City

-The Albertine Eco-region – the Albertine rift endemics
+The Albertine Eco-region – the Albertine Rift endemics

 Nyungwe National Park